exoscale/interceptor/README.md

 ```

+### Errors

-Upon encountering an error it will trigger the `:error` handler of the
+Upon encountering an error it will trigger the next `:error` handler
+available, so either one on the interceptor that triggered it, if
+there is one, or the next one on the stack.
+If you just return the
+context from the `:error` handler it will resume with the execution of
-interceptor that triggered it and if you return the context unmodified
+the stack with that context; if you rethrow the error, or assoc it/one
+under ::error (or via `(error ctx err)`) in the context and return it,
-or re-assoc the error in the context it will let the error flow on the
+it will trigger the next error handler available on the stack.
-other :error handlers in the stack.
-You can abort error bubbling by
-removing the error from the context or calling/returning `(resume
-ctx)`, which does the same, in that case it will resume poping from
-the stack of `:leave` functions.

-You can also define an interceptor as a simple function or keyword in
-which case it will be turned into `{:enter f}`.
+The rule of thumb is to use error handlers to manage errors that
+should trigger a termination of the processing and have control on the
+flow of that termination (instantaneous return or propagating).
+You
+should still use normal error handling in your `:enter` handlers if
+you want to let the normal flow of execution continue (ex if you need
+to go to the next `:enter` handler).

+This works exactly to what's defined in the original interceptor
+pattern.

-## Manifold support
+## Manifold, core.async, CompletableFuture support

-You can mix steps that return deferreds with normal steps like you
+You can mix steps that return deferreds/CompletableFutures/Channels
-would do in chain it will work transparently.
+with normal steps like it will work transparently.

-note: if you use the normal execute the first interceptor will dict
+note: if you use the normal execute the first async interceptor in the
-the return value type (if it starts with a deferred you get a deferred
+chain will dict the return value type (if it starts with a deferred
-back).
-If you want to ensure you always get a deferred back no matter
+you get a deferred back).
+You can control the return values via
-what you can call `execute-deferred`
+`execute-deferred`, `execute-chan` and `execute-future` and they still
+allow you to mix internal steps with whatever lib you like/use.

 ## Helpers